prgaero/prgaero.github.io/project5.md

 Explain in detail your approach to complete the project, and describe any interesting problems you encountered and/or solutions you implemented.
 You **MUST** include the following details in your writeup:

 - Your report **MUST** be typeset in LaTeX in the IEEE Tran format provided to you in the ``Draft`` folder (Use the same draft folder from P1) and should of a conference quality paper.
-- You need to submit an `mp4` presentation video and presentation `pdf` file explaining your algorithm, working, obstacles, how you overcame them and future scope.
+- You need to submit an `mp4` presentation video and presentation `pdf` file explaining your algorithm, implmentation-level details, how you overcame them and future scope.
 This is due at 11:59:59 pm on Dec 16, 2019.

 <a name='files'></a>
 ### 7.2.
 File tree and naming

-Your submission on ELMS/Canvas must be a ``zip`` file, following the naming convention ``TeamYourTeamNumber_p4b.zip``.
-If you email ID is ``1``, then the submission file should be named ``Team1_p4b.zip``.
+Your submission on ELMS/Canvas must be a ``zip`` file, following the naming convention ``TeamYourTeamNumber_p5.zip``.
+If you email ID is ``1``, then the submission file should be named ``Team1_p5.zip``.
 You can have any helper functions in sub-folders as you wish, be sure to index them using relative paths and if you have command line arguments for your Wrapper codes, make sure to have default values too.
 Please provide detailed instructions on how to run your code in ``README.md`` file.
 Please **DO NOT** include data in your submission `zip` file.

 ```
-TeamYourTeamNumber_p4a.zip
+TeamYourTeamNumber_p5.zip
 │   README.md
 |   Your Code files
 |   ├── Any subfolders you want along with files